albertwujj/docker-marlo/README.md

+# SHIT DOES NOT WORK, will add tests to Makefile

 # docker-reinforcement-learning

 Reinforcement learning environment for [marLo](https://github.com/crowdAI/marLo), a Reinforcement Learning environment that is more widely useful than the single competition it was used in.